GhostsAg/EmployeeTracker/README.md

 * After creating a role you can now give this role to an employee by selecting "Add Employee" from the main menu.

-  * Input all of the employee data, first and last name, Note: Role ID must be the id of the an employee Role otherwise no employee can be created.
-Lastly input a Manager Id.
+  * Input all of the employee data, first and last names, Note: Role ID must be the id of an existing employee role otherwise no employee can be created.
+Lastly input a manager Id.

 * Once you have created all the table data to link in your database you can select "View All" from the main menu.
 * This should give you a view of all of the departments followed by employees and their roles and salaries.

-* If you are unsure of a role id you can go back and see all of the role id's by selecting "View Roles" from the *main menu.
+* If you are unsure of a role id you can go back and see all of the role id's by selecting "View Roles" from the **main menu**.